MajorTomAW/ItemizationCore/README.md

 This is a new approach of the old [Itemization Core](https://github.com/MajorTomAW/ItemizationCore-Archived) Plugin.
 With huge thanks to [namrog84](https://github.com/namrog84) who has helped me a lot in brainstorming and provided good ideas.

----

-## ⚠️ 〢 Warning
+> [!CAUTION]
-This is very early in development and not meant to be used at all.
+> This is very early in development and not meant to be used at all.

----

 ## 🌐 〢 Index